 3D City Modelling of Johannesburg

-AAM was commissioned to undertake Aerial LiDAR, A3 Digital Orthophoto Imagery, Oblique Imagery, Rendered 3D Building Models and Building Footprints for the City of Johannesburg (CoJ) metropolitan area measuring 2,950 square kilometres.
-AAM provided previous aerial imagery coverage of the Soccer World Cup Stadiums and the full metropolitan area to assist property valuations.
+Woolpert was commissioned to undertake Aerial LiDAR, A3 Digital Orthophoto Imagery, Oblique Imagery, Rendered 3D Building Models and Building Footprints for the City of Johannesburg (CoJ) metropolitan area measuring 2,950 square kilometres.
+Woolpert provided previous aerial imagery coverage of the Soccer World Cup Stadiums and the full metropolitan area to assist property valuations.

 The City of Johannesburg is the largest metro municipality in South Africa.
 All departments and functions require geo-spatial information for effective managing and decision making.
 The City Planning Directorate identified transport corridors, economic growth nodes and district redevelopments that required 3D modeling with GIS integration and visualisation.

-The city chose AAM’s advanced 3D datasets and K2Vi visualisation software to meet these needs.
+The city chose Woolpert’s advanced 3D datasets and K2Vi visualisation software to meet these needs.

-The AAM solution used multiple sources of data captured in different ways.
+The Woolpert solution used multiple sources of data captured in different ways.
 We also enabled the use and viewing of oblique imagery which provided the geometry and textures for the CBD building models.

 Similarly the Aerial LiDAR provided detailed Digital elevation models (DEM’s) for contouring and input to the orthophoto generation.
 The LiDAR datasets also provided a derived height that could be used to extrude building footprints which in turn were digitised from the digital orthophoto dataset.

-The AAM 3D data was used to build fully rendered 3D building models for GIS users in the various directorates in the City of Johannesburg.
+The Woolpert 3D data was used to build fully rendered 3D building models for GIS users in the various directorates in the City of Johannesburg.